Denis Manturov: Career

+Deputy Prime Minister of Russia for Defence and Space Industry (July 2022-May 2024)

+On 15 July 2022, Manturov became Deputy Prime Minister of Russia for Defence and Space Industry.
+He was responsible in this position for "state policy in the areas of industry, national defense, defense procurement, law enforcement, military-technical cooperation with foreign countries, mobilization preparations and management of the state material reserve."

-In January 2023, Manturov received a dressing down from Russian President Vladimir Putin for not expediting the contracting of new aircraft, during a televised meeting with members of the Russian Cabinet.
-Manturov said he would try to make sure it’s done during the first quarter; Putin, visibly angry, said, “You don’t try to do all you can, you do it within a month, no later than that.”
+In January 2023, Manturov received a dressing down from Russian president Vladimir Putin for not expediting the contracting of new aircraft, during a televised meeting with members of the Russian Cabinet.
+Manturov said he would try to make sure it’s done during the first quarter; Putin, visibly angry, said, "You don’t try to do all you can, you do it within a month, no later than that."

+First Deputy Prime Minister of Russia (May 2024-present)

+Shortly after the Fifth inauguration of Vladimir Putin in May 2024, Manturov became First Deputy Prime Minister of Russia.
+He oversees both the Defense and Civilian Industries in Russia.

+On 8 July 2024, Manturov received the prime minister of India, Narendra Modi, in Moscow.

+On 7 August 2024, Manturov was designated as Kursk Oblast crisis manager as Putin tried to cope with the August 2024 Kursk Oblast incursion.
+On 30 September 2024, Manturov was appointed to the Security Council of Russia by decree.

 Family

 He is currently married to his wife Natalia, of whom he has two children with (the oldest being Leonela and the youngest being Yevgeny).
 Leonela is currently a member of the Faculty of Sociology at Moscow State University.
-Manturov's father Valentin, has owned 50% of a financial company since November 2017, according to SPARK-Interfax.
+According to SPARK-Interfax, Manturov's father, Valentin, owned 50% of a financial company along with son of Rostec head Sergey Chemezov from November 2017 until his death in 2019.
+Following his father's death, the stake in Financial Systems was transferred to Manturov's mother, Tamara.
+His parents are also reported to own the five-star hotel Chekhoff Moscow Curio Collection by Hilton in Moscow along with a number of other hotels, resorts, and a winery.
+In July 2024 Manturov's father was honored with a fishing trawler in his name by the Murmansk based shipping company Norebo.

 Lobbying interests

 Manturov called for the transfer of natural monuments Yuraktau, Kushtau and Toratau to the Bashkir soda company.